inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 in :download:`omnetpp.ini <../omnetpp.ini>` to be the generic :ned:`WirelessInterface` (instead of the IEEE 802.15.4 specific :ned:`Ieee802154NarrowbandInterface`, which is the default WLAN interface in :ned:`SensorNode`).
-The radio type is set to :ned:`ApskScalarRadio`.
+The radio type is set to :ned:`ApskRadio`, and configured to use the scalar analog model.

 .. literalinclude:: ../omnetpp.ini
    :language: ini
    :start-at: typename
-   :end-at: radio.typename
+   :end-at: radio.signalAnalogRepresentation

 Note that the wireless interface module's name is ``wlan`` in all host types that have a wireless interface.
 The term doesn't imply that it's WiFi but stands for wireless LAN.

-We are using :ned:`ApskScalarRadio` here because it is a relatively simple, generic radio.
+We are using :ned:`ApskRadio` here because it is a relatively simple, generic radio.
 It uses amplitude and phase-shift keying modulations (e.g. BPSK, QAM-16 or QAM-64, BPSK by default), without additional features such as forward error correction, interleaving or spreading.
+Also, the scalar analog model is adequate in this scenario, because we're not interested in the details of signal reception.
 We set the bitrate in :download:`omnetpp.ini <../omnetpp.ini>` to 19200 bps to match the default MAC bitrates (which is 19200 bps for all three MAC types).
 The :par:`preambleDuration` is set to be very short for better compatibility with the MACs.